 Although fee disclosure became required by law in 2012, many service providers in the retirement plan industry publish multi-page documents with countless fee contingencies due to their murky revenue and fee-sharing arrangements.
 We have one number: the fee our clients pay us.
 We don’t have kickback clauses with other vendors and we don’t sell products.

-For us, fiduciary responsibility isn’t defined by law—it’s the only way we have ever operated and our clients will let us know if we ever stop delivering on that commitment.
+For us, fiduciary responsibility is not defined by law—it’s the only way we have ever operated.

 Reach out to our team of retirement plan advisors for a complimentary and independent fiduciary fee analysis of your current providers.